timdavidharris/book-shelf-react-app/README.md

 ## Netlify Link

-This web app is run with netlify
+This web app is hosted with netlify

 [Click Here](https://timsbooks.netlify.app/) to see the site

 ## Functionality